ucc23/ucc/_clusters/berkeley31.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Berkeley 31 is a rich, very dense object of high C3 quality.
+    <b>Berkeley 31</b> is a rich, very dense object of high C3 quality.
+It is located at a large distance from the Sun, well above the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 1.7